The Battersea Poltergeist: Podcast Invites Listeners To Help Crack Paranormal Cold Case

 Shirley says the haunting stole her teenage years, but was cautious about revisiting the topic.
 She said, "I'm not that scared little girl anymore, but I am apprehensive that it might bring Donald back."

 With Shirley's revisited testimony and Harold's original case files to consider, plus the knowledge of two paranormal experts, the podcast stands a good chance of uncovering whether the Battersea Poltergeist was a genuine haunting or a hoax.
-Despite theories from sceptics and believers, this 65-year-old mystery has never been solved.
+Despite theories from skeptics and believers, this 65-year-old mystery has never been solved.

 Listeners are encouraged to become armchair paranormal investigators and share their own theories and questions about the case, which will be addressed in later episodes.
 Since the series has already gone top 10 on the Apple podcast chart, the show is sure to be inundated with messages.